acli/new_clock/doc/ffmpeg.md

-Ignoring the MIDI notes, I tried to construct an *ffmpeg* filter that would merge the cuckoo recording with a delayed copy of itself, and ended up with the following, which worked:
+Ignoring the MIDI notes, I tried to construct an *ffmpeg* filter that would merge the cuckoo recording with a delayed copy of itself, and (after a lot of trial-and-error) ended up with the following, which worked:

     cuckoo=data/72699__benboncan__cuckoo.wav
     ffmpeg \